 Charlotte KimClass of 2026

-Prior to law school, Charlotte had a career in neuroscience research with co-authorships in the Journal of Neuroscience, Nature Methods, and Cell Reports Methods.
-Most recently, Charlotte was the team leader of an NIH-sponsored research project that delineated the underlying brain circuits of the hippocampal CA3 area.
-Her initial interest in research was sparked as an undergraduate research assistant in a trauma lab that studied the developmental effects of exposure to violence in childhood.
-Charlotte’s neuroscience experience includes investigating 1) the mechanism and pharmacology of excitatory neuronal receptors in the brain’s signaling network, 2) the cellular and synaptic mechanisms that underlie the devastating motor symptoms of Parkinson’s disease, and 3) the neuronal mechanisms underlying fundamental cognitive processes whose dysfunctions are implicated in neuropsychiatric disorders.
+Prior to law school, Charlotte had a career in neuroscience research with co-authorships in Nature Methods, Journal of Neuroscience, and Cell Reports Methods.
+Charlotte holds dual degrees in Neuroscience and Philosophy from the University of Notre Dame.
+Most recently, Charlotte was the team leader of an NIH-sponsored research project at UT Southwestern Medical Center to delineate the underlying brain circuits of the hippocampal CA3 area.
+Charlotte’s neuroscience experience includes investigating the 1) mechanism and pharmacology of excitatory neuronal receptors using single-particle electron cryo-microscopy (cryo-EM); 2) cellular and synaptic mechanisms that underlie the devastating motor symptoms of Parkinson’s disease; and 3) neuronal mechanisms underlying memory generalization.